 The Indiana Court of Appeals has upheld the conviction of a Fort Wayne man who badly injured his cousin in a stabbing nearly three years ago.

 Willie Vertison, 45, was convicted last year of aggravated battery and sentenced to 15 years in prison.
-He appealed, questioning whether prosecutors presented sufficient evidence to convict him at trial.
+He appealed, questioning whether prosecutors presented sufficient evidence.

 “We conclude the evidence is sufficient to sustain Vertison's conviction for aggravated battery, a Level 3 felony,” the decision authored by Judge Margret Robb says.
 Judges Robert Altice and Cale Bradford concurred.

 Vertison stabbed Videl Peaches 12 times April 16, 2017.
-The men were drinking and argued, according to court documents.
+The men were drinking, argued and fought after Vertison accused Peaches and others of stealing his cellphone, according to court documents.